featheredtoast/satisfactory-monitoring/README.md

 DISCORD_WEBHOOK=https://discord.com/api/webhooks/12345/abcd12345
 ```

-You may omit the FRM_HOST if you're running the monitoring on the same computer as Satisfactory.
+You may omit the FRM_HOST if you're running the monitoring on the same computer as Satisfactory on windows.
+For Linux, the FRM_HOST will need to be set.
+The default host IP on the networking stack is `172.17.0.1`.
 You may omit the DISCORD_WEBHOOK if you are not using discord for alerts.
 You do not need the `.env` file if you do not need either of these.